Free Mini Classes Offered at Everett’s Open House, August 23rd

 Sokeo was born in a Cambodian refugee camp in Thailand, arriving in the United States at the age of three.
 As a sophomore in high school he began performing with the Carriage House Performers, a Providence-based hip-hop group.
 In 1998, Sokeo joined Everett as a creator and performer and has taught many master classes in universities throughout his touring experience.
 Sokeo also tours throughout New England in Everett’s educational shows.
 He is the director of the hip-hop program at Everett’s School and has taught at many Rhode Island institutions including Central Falls High School, Highlander School, and the Rhode Island School of Design.
 Sokeo also directs the hip-hop based troupe, Case Closed!, which he founded in 2004.
 Case Closed! has performed at venues across New England including the Veterans Memorial Auditorium, Brown University and the Providence Performing Arts Center.
 Sokeo received a Rhode Island State Council on the Arts grant to develop a hip-hop theater piece, Culture Shock.
 Currently, he is a performer and creator of Everett’s new work, BRAIN STORM, and developing a new Case Closed! piece called “A Daydream in the Ghetto”.

-Edgar Viloria: Co-Choreographer of Case Closed!
-Beginner Hip-hop
+Edgar Viloria: Co-Director of Case Closed!
+Beginner & Intermediate Hip-hop